When the Open Table link is visible above, the system is accepting reservations. When it is not visible, we are not.

 Please notify us as early as possible- we are not a "real" restaurant and are operating this class/lab with tax dollars.
 Food is ordered Friday morning and students are assigned to cook and serve.
 No show guests waste public funds and rob students of the ability to have the learning experience that they are paying for and is the function of the classes.
 Instructors are primarily in classroom settings and have limited windows of time in which to email and telephone wait list guests when cancellations or real changes are too last minute.
 Please make your reservation with the intention of honoring it as made!
 We appreciate your helpfulness in this regard.
 In extreme cases, where guests have been absent more than once, we have been forced to disallow future reservations.

-Our dining room operates as a learning laboratory for students in our Dining Room Service and Culinary production classes; Classical or International and American Regional Cuisine.
+Our dining room operates as a learning laboratory for students in our Dining Room Service and Culinary production classes; Classical or Global Cuisine.
 Due to our curriculum requirements, enrollment in other required courses and our desire not to operate in competition with local restaurants employing our students, we are only "open" to invite the public to "come to class" one meal per week; dinner in the fall semester and lunch in the spring.
 Our students pay for the class and are entitled to leave when class is over.
 Each table is "sat" only once in order to start and finish on time.
 Some students have a class following this one or are scheduled for work at paying jobs.
 We are grateful for the interest and enthusiasm about our students and in our programs.

 Our Hospitality students in the second year Restaurant Management class in conjunction with the first year advanced Culinary class will put on three Wednesday dinners in the spring semester.

 We are open on Wednesdays only.
-In the fall, our Classical Cuisine class prepares dinner and in the spring our International and American Regional Cuisine class prepares lunch.
+In the fall, our Classical Cuisine class prepares dinner and in the spring our World Cuisine class prepares lunch.
 We are "open" about twelve times each semester as indicated on by our online reservations link.
 A few of those twelve times, we are closed to the general public as we are serving private parties of college donors or board members in thanks for their generosity.
 The reservation link will activate for Fall dinners in September and for lunch in January -please keep checking Open Table for availability and the top of this page for an indication that tables have been released.
 We will only accept reservations made online.
 Thank you for making use of our new teaching tool!

 We do maintain a waiting list for reservations.
 In the event of a cancelation the next customer on the list will be contacted and offered the available seating.
 If you would like to add your party to the waiting list you can complete the online waiting list form.